dtortosa/capstone_project/README.md

 # **Improving prediction of EUR/USD exchange rate using Twitter sentiment**

-This repository includes analyses about my data science capstone project.
 The goal of this project is to improve the predictions of EUR/USD exchange rate using Twitter sentiment around these currencies.

 ## Introduction